 If you’re one of the many millions struggling to get back to ‘debt-free land’, take heart.
-Paying off your credit cards is not an impossible task.
+Paying off your credit cards, much like paying off installment loans, is not an impossible task.
 Through sacrifice, patience, dedication, and even some thoughtful planning will all play a role in getting there, don’t stress.
 It’s not as difficult as it sounds.
 Start your journey to being debt-free today by following these simple steps:

 Destroy the cards

 The first part may actually be the hardest, but it’s necessary if you truly want to be free from credit card debt.
 DESTROY ALL CARDS!
 Break out the scissors and (safely) cut each card to pieces and sweep those plastic shards right into the trash.
 Credit cards are provenly addictive and should, therefore, be treated akin to quitting a drug.
 Temptation’s easier to deal with when you remove the tempter.

 You may also want to close your credit card accounts while you’re at it.
 Sure, this may put a ding in your credit score, but once you start paying down your debt, your score will shoot right back up again.
 By taking your credit cards out of the picture, the only direction your debt can go is down.